nelsosp/realtywebsite/README.md

 # Home Realty Website
-A fun personal frontend project relating to a luxury home realty website.
+A fun personal frontend project relating to a luxury home realty website intended to mock seamless navigation and stunning visual appeal as one explores the platform.
+From sleek property listings to proposed real world connection, this website offers a dynamic showcase of homes for high end taste and budget.

 ## Languages Used
 [![My Skills](https://skillicons.dev/icons?i=js,html,css)](https://skillicons.dev)